 - Ratings and reviews of Hired

 What does Hired do?

 The goal of Hired is to streamline the job application process.
 Candidates start by creating a profile and adding all of their information, including skills, past projects, experience, passions, and career aspirations.
-Once you have created your profile and if you are accepted into the program, someone from the Hired team helps strengthen it as well as define the roles you are interested in and your location preferences.
+Then, the Hired team reviews their profile.
+If they are accepted, they work with a team member to strengthen their profile.

 They use machine learning algorithms to match your skills and interests to companies that are currently hiring.
 Candidates receive interview requests from companies and decide whether or not they’d like to go through the process.
-During this process, candidates are matched up with a talent advocate on the Hired team who can help them prepare for interviews.
+During this process, candidates are matched up with a talent advocate on the team.
+They can help them prepare for interviews.

 Once candidates begin interviewing with companies, their talent advocate acts as the recruiter, managing their relationships.
 Candidates are still required to go through all of the steps of the company’s funnel.